araobp/tega/README.md

 - it makes use of for-loop a lot
 - it saves every commit log onto a storage

+Some ideas for performance improvements:
+- Make is schema-full and use Cython
+- rewirte it with Golang
+     :

 ##References
 * [OVSDB(RFC7047)](https://tools.ietf.org/html/rfc7047)
 * [OpenDaylight MD-SAL datastore](https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Architecture:DOM_DataStore)